 Heading up to Northern California and looking for information on hiking the Fern Canyon trail?!
 You’ve come to the right place!
-In this massive guide, you’ll find when to visit, how to get there, where to stay, and so much more.
+In this massive guide, you’ll find when to visit, how to get there, where to stay, how to apply for a permit, and so much more.

 I wanted to hike the Fern Canyon trail in Prairie Creek Redwoods State Park the second I saw a photo of it.
 I had no clue where it was, but once I figured it out it’s in Redwood National and State Parks (a mere 6 hours north of me), I promptly added it to my California bucket list.

 And lemme tell you – after finally visiting, the pictures don’t do it justice.
 AT ALL.
 I mean, it’s a canyon filled to the brim with ferns on all sides and a clear creek running through the middle.
 Where else have you seen (or heard of) anything like it?!